amnh/HackTheSolarSystem/CODE_OF_CONDUCT.md

 *   Sustained disruption of any activities during the event, including tours, social functions, and presentations.
 *   Advocating for, or encouraging, any of the above behavior.

-## 9. Consequences of Unacceptable Behavior
+## 10. Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member, including all participants and organizers and those with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately and to not repeat their behavior.

 If a community member engages in unacceptable behavior, the organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning and notifying security to take additional measures, at the Museum's sole discretion.

-## 10. Reporting Guidelines
+## 11. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an event organizer as soon as possible in person, via Slack, or in email at bridgeuphackathon@amnh.org and organizers will promptly address it.

 Additionally, organizers are available to help community members engage with security or to otherwise help those experiencing unacceptable behavior feel safe.
 Organizers will also provide escorts as desired by the person experiencing distress.

-## 11. Addressing Grievances
+## 12. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the directors of AMNH BridgeUP: STEM with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-## 12. Scope
+## 13. Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues – online and in-person – as well as in all one-on-one communications pertaining to the community and the event.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 13. Contact info
+## 14. Contact info

-bridgeuphackathon@amnh.org
+BridgeUP: STEM - bridgeuphackathon@amnh.org
+Corporate Relations - gastrove@amnh.org

-## 14. License and attribution
+## 15. License and attribution

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-Modified on December 22, 2018.
+Modified on January 7, 2019.
 Retrieved on November 22, 2016 from [http://citizencodeofconduct.org/](http://citizencodeofconduct.org/)

 Please sign and date below to indicate your acceptance of this Code of Conduct.